-A number of academics8) have argued for using the optimal interest rate scenario as the basis for inflation projections.
+A number of academics8 have argued for making the optimal interest rate scenario the basis for inflation projections.
 Their argument is as follows: If the central bank itself does not regard an unchanged interest rate during the forecast period as the most probable scenario, the price inflation projection will not be the most probable one either.
-Thus, the projection does not provide guidance as to the inflation rate the central bank actually expects.
+Thus, the projection does not provide guidance as to what inflation the central bank actually expects.

-The projections in Norges Bank's Inflation Report are based on the assumption of both an unchanged interest rate and an interest rate scenario based on market expectations.
-If Norges Bank's projection for price inflation is higher or lower than $2\frac{1}{2}$ per cent, it is an indication that the Bank envisages an interest rate path that is higher or lower than the path on which the projection is based.
+In Norges Bank, we have used both an unchanged interest rate and an interest rate scenario based on market expectations in our inflation reports.
+If Norges Bank projects price inflation as higher or lower than 21⁄2 per cent, it is an indication that the Bank envisages an interest rate path that is higher or lower than the path on which the projection is based.

 There is uncertainty associated with all forecasts.
 This very uncertainty and the central bank's assessment of the various risk factors constitute important supplementary information.
-In the Inflation Report, the uncertainty associated with the projections is discussed explicitly.
-We provide an account of the variables that Norges
+In our Inflation Reports, the uncertainty associated with the projections is discussed explicitly.
+An account is given of which variables Norges Bank regards as particularly uncertain, which way this uncertainty points, and how a different scenario could influence price projections.
+In addition, a fan chart illustrating the uncertainty of the projections is presented.